 Moving on from prize money: you can now also bet on the outcome of an eSports F1 race, which has further increased engagement to unprecedented levels.
 Indeed, the amount of new customers signing up in order to bet on the F1 eSports Series has been telling, although perhaps it could be argued that this interest is a testament to the lucrative nature of new players’ bonuses on top-rated online betting sites.
 If a similar model was followed to that of what the online casinos are offering their new clients in the form of a no deposit bonus, which essentially allows players to try games offered by the casino without first depositing any real money, then there very well may be more punters willing to test the waters of F1 eSports betting.
 Enticing custom with freebies on the betting market will surely help F1 eSports to grow exponentially and to stand shoulder to shoulder with other established eSports contenders.

-At the end of the day, little tweaks like these are likely to have a very significant effect going forward as the online eSports betting market is there for the taking.
+At the end of the day, little tweaks like these are likely to have a very significant effect going forward as the online eSports betting market is there for the taking, as long as you keep in mind the best online prediction app.
 The secret is out and people seemingly can’t get enough, so the battle now is to convert that engagement into new and long-term customers.
 Admittedly, these are only minor changes that could help increase the F1 eSports Series product, which generally speaking has to be said, is world-class.